Will Probiotics Help With Bloat & Digestion? Here's The Science

 But what do a bunch of bacterial critters have to do with actually digesting your food?
 It turns out, the microbiome plays two key roles in digestion.

-SCFAs are a byproduct of the fermentation of fiber in the gut by microbiota.
-While they primarily provide energy for the cells of the colon, they also travel throughout the body, influencing metabolism, inflammation, appetite, blood sugar levels, and blood pressure.
-They may even be the communication link between the gut and the brain.
+While they primarily provide energy for the cells of the colon3, they also travel throughout the body, influencing metabolism, inflammation, appetite, blood sugar levels, and blood pressure4.

 Does taking a probiotic supplement support digestion?

 The purpose of probiotic supplements is to deliver more "good" bacteria to the gut, helping maintain a healthy microbial population.*